ZuInnoTe/spark-hadoopcryptoledger-ds/README.md

 A [Spark datasource](http://spark.apache.org/docs/latest/sql-programming-guide.html#data-sources) for the [HadoopCryptoLedger](https://github.com/ZuInnoTe/hadoopcryptoledger/wiki) library.

-This Spark datasource assumes 2.2 > Spark >= 2.0 (see note below).
-If you're using Spark > 1.5, please use version 1.1.2, which is the last version to support Spark < 2.0.

 Currently this datasource supports the following formats of the HadoopCryptoLedger library (see schemas at the end of the page):
 * Bitcoin and Altcoin Blockchain
   * Bitcoin Block Datasource format: org.zuinnote.spark.bitcoin.block